-Credit scores are based on several simple factors, not secret formulas or complicated financial math.
-Understanding these basics is the first step toward better financial health.
+Credit scores are based on simple mathematical factors, not secret formulas or complicated financial magic.
+Yet, for many Americans, exactly how that three-digit number is generated remains a mystery.

 The Simple Idea Behind Credit Score Calculations